-If the lift truck goes through 15 minutes of inactivity, it will automatically power off, even if the operator is in the seat.
-To turn lift truck power ON again, turn the key or keyless switch to the ON position.
+If the lift truck is inactive for 15 minutes, it will automatically power off, even if the operator is in the seat.
 If the key or keyless switch is in the ON position when the lift truck powers off, turn the key or keyless switch to the OFF position and then turn the key or keyless switch to the ON position.